PhysicalAddons/web-blog/content/post/debugging-stars-finding-constellations.md

 ![Untitled](/blog/images/debugging_stars/constellations.png)

 But thanks to this, we realized that our sky was flipped.
-The overlay is currently drawn at the same distance as the sun, we encountered severe precision issues with darther distances.
+The overlay is currently drawn at the same distance as the sun, we encountered severe precision issues with farther distances.

 With a new found obsession with overlays, we implemented some quality of life features to make it easier than ever to keep the overview of the sky.